codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

     title = db.Column(db.String)
 ```

 Here we declare the two models we’re going to be saving in our database, which are `Author` and `Book`.
-It is worth noting the one-to-many relationship between an Author and Books, as an Author can have many Books but each Book can only have a single Author in the context of this application.
-We denote this relationship by using a foreign key in the `author_id` field of the Book and a `backref` in the books field of an Author.
+It is worth noting the one-to-many relationship between "author" and "books", as an author can have many Books but each book can only have a single author in the context of this application.
+We denote this relationship by using a foreign key in the `author_id` field of the book and a `backref` in the books field of an author.

 ### Create Views